 Fire roasted red peppers on a grill basket.

 I like to roast eggplant and red peppers on a grill, but you can also roast them in your oven.
+Red peppers don’t need prep, but the eggplant does.

-On The Grill:
+Roast On The Grill:

 To fire-roast vegetables on a grill, heat the grill to 400º F and place the eggplant slices and whole red peppers on the grill.
 Allow cooking with the lid down, flipping the eggplant and peppers so all sides cook.

 You want the vegetables to deflate and soften.
-You want your red peppers to char on the outsides a bit.
+You want your red peppers to char on the outside a bit.
 This charring adds a smoky flavor that makes this dip taste amazing!
 (If you were cooking your eggplant whole, you would also want the outside to char.)

-In The Oven:
+Roast In The Oven:

 To roast vegetables in your oven, preheat your oven to broil.
 I put the vegetables in a pan, brush the eggplant and peppers with oil, and sprinkle with salt.